Elections 2022: Conservatives lose seats on English councils

 What to expect on Friday?

-The focus will shift from results in England to those in Wales, Scotland and Northern Ireland as well.
+The focus will shift from results in England to those in Wales, Scotland and Northern Ireland.

 All of Scotland's 32 local authorities are up for election, as are all of Wales's 22.

-In Northern Ireland, the vote will elect 90 members of the assembly, which will attempt to uphold the mandatory power-sharing agreement between unionists and nationalists.
+In Northern Ireland, all 90 members of the assembly were up for election on Thursday.
 The result could herald a historic political shift if Sinn Féin - a nationalist party - becomes the largest party for the first time in Northern Ireland's history.

 All results in England, Scotland and Wales should be known by Friday evening, and by Saturday in Northern Ireland.